jasonacox/diffusers/examples/server-async/README.md

 # Asynchronous server and parallel execution of models

 > Example/demo server that keeps a single model in memory while safely running parallel inference requests by creating per-request lightweight views and cloning only small, stateful components (schedulers, RNG state, small mutable attrs).
-Works with StableDiffusion3 pipelines.
+Works with Stable Diffusion 3/3.5 and FLUX pipelines.
 > We recommend running 10 to 50 inferences in parallel for optimal performance, averaging between 25 and 30 seconds to 1 minute and 1 minute and 30 seconds.
 (This is only recommended if you have a GPU with 35GB of VRAM or more; otherwise, keep it to one or two inferences in parallel to avoid decoding or saving errors due to memory shortages.)

 ## ⚠️ IMPORTANT